-Among these import subcategories, Malaysian purchases of high-temperature distilled coal tar oils (up 89.4%), natural bitumen, asphalt and shale (up 67.7%) then petroleum gases (up 45.2%) grew at the fastest pace from 2018 to 2019.
+Among these import subcategories, Malaysian purchases of natural bitumen, asphalt and shale (up 55.9%) and asphalt plus petroleum bitumen mixes (up 43.1%) grew from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported fossil fuel-related products among Malaysian businesses and consumers.

 In 2020, Malaysian importers spent the most on the following 10 subcategories of machinery including computers.

 - Computers, optical readers: US$2.5 billion (down -8.3% from 2019)